Hydro3639/HCBHA-STAS/README.md

   * [SeqKit: a cross-platform and ultrafast toolkit for FASTA/Q file manipulation](https://github.com/shenwei356/seqkit)
 #### Citing our paper
 * If you found this iterative haplotype-resolved framework useful in your research, a citation would be appreciated! <br>
-Charting the complexity of an activated sludge microbiome through a hybrid sequencing strategy [High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00937-3) <br>
+Charting the complexity of an activated sludge microbiome through a hybrid sequencing strategy <br>
+[High-Quality Bacterial Genomes of a Partial-Nitritation/Anammox System by an Iterative Hybrid Assembly Method](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-020-00937-3) <br>